-Background and Scope
+Background

 - LUC was commissioned by North Warwickshire Borough Council (NWBC) on 22nd August 2024 to act as landscape and visual expert witness on behalf of NWBC for the proposed development of 'Land 800 metres South of Park House Farm, Meriden Road, Fillongley, North Warwickshire', (appeal reference: APP/R3705/W/24/3349391; planning application ref.
 PAP/2023/0071).
-The appellant's LVA [NW-02, latest revision E dated April 2024, prepared by FPCR] is relevant to this appeal.
-A separate package of Technical Visualisations was submitted by Environmena [NW-04], they are dated 14th June 2023, with a more recent set dated 14th December 2023 also being available.
-In addition, the appellant provided a Landscape Statement of Case (SoC) prepared by Pegasus on 14th October 2024, which included a second LVA, prepared by Pegasus [NW-03]. - 1.13 I reviewed the adequacy of the submitted LVAs, including consideration of the scope, methodology, baseline assessment and mitigation.
-In addition, I provided a professional opinion on the robustness of the judgements made in the LVAs based on my experience as a Chartered Landscape Architect (CMLI) at LUC and guidance within the GLVIA3 [NW-16], to help inform the Case Officer. - 1.14 This included raising queries regarding the extent and nature of effects, the study area, how mitigation will be secured, and on the supporting graphics and visualisations, including the Approximate Visual Envelope, Figure 6 [NW-02]. - 1.15 The case officer reviewed the comments and requested clarification from the appellant, mainly through the process of agreeing a Statement of Common Ground (SoCG) with them. - 1.16 The appellant submitted additional information in October 2024 [NW-03], as part of their SoC.
+The applicant's LVA [CD1.22, latest revision E dated April 2024, prepared by FPCR] is relevant to this appeal.
+A separate package of Technical Visualisations was submitted by Enviromena [CD1.36], they are dated 14th June 2023, with a more recent set dated 14th December 2023 also being available.
+In addition, the applicant provided a Landscape Statement of Case (SoC) prepared by Pegasus on 14th October 2024, which included a second LVA, and photographs, prepared by Pegasus [CD9.2]. - 1.14 I reviewed the adequacy of the submitted LVAs, including consideration of the scope, methodology, baseline assessment and mitigation.
+In addition, I provided a professional opinion on the robustness of the judgements made in the LVAs based on my experience as a Chartered Landscape Architect (CMLI) at LUC and guidance within the GLVIA3 [CD6.6], to help inform the Case Officer.

+- 1.15 This included raising queries regarding the extent and nature of effects, the study area, how mitigation will be secured, and on the supporting graphics and visualisations, including the Approximate Visual Envelope, Figure 6 [CD1.22]. - 1.16 The case officer reviewed the comments and requested clarification from the applicant, mainly through the process of agreeing a Statement of Common Ground (SoCG) with them. - 1.17 The applicant submitted additional information in October 2024 [CD9.2], as part of their SoC.
 LUC reviewed this and provided further points to the Council.
-This included confirming that an adequate Zone of Theoretical Visibility plan had now been provided as drawing P24-1827\EN\09 [Appendix 9, NW-03].

-- 1.17 Initially, the review of the LVA and other information that had been submitted was based on desk study.
-However, I then undertook a detailed field visit to the site and study area in October 2024. - 1.18 Following this field work, I provided further notes to the Council, arising from that work. - 1.19 My team at LUC (but not me) has previously been engaged for NWBC in undertaking the Assessment of the Value of the Meaningful Gap and Potential Green Belt Alterations, Final Report, January 2018 [NW-14], as well as the Coventry & Warwickshire Joint Green Belt Study (Stage 1 published 2015, Part 2 published 2016) [NW-15].
-From reading LUC's work about the area as well as from my own site visits for this and other projects, I have an understanding of the wider landscape character and context of the area for the purpose of providing advice to this Hearing.
+This included confirming that an adequate Zone of Theoretical Visibility plan had now been provided as drawing P24-1827\EN\09 [Appendix 9, CD9.3]. - 1.18 Initially, the review of the LVA and other information that had been submitted was based on desk study.
+However, I then undertook a detailed field visit to the site and study area in October 2024, and a further visit in February 2025. - 1.19 Following this field work, I provided further notes to the Council, arising from that work. - 1.20 My team at LUC (but not me) has previously been engaged for NWBC in undertaking the Assessment of the Value of the Meaningful Gap and Potential Green Belt Alterations, Final Report, January 2018 [CD5.13], as well as the Coventry & Warwickshire Joint Green Belt Study (Stage 1 published 2015, Part 2 published 2016) [CD5.3].
+From reading LUC's work about the area as well as from my own site visits for this and other projects, I have an understanding of the wider landscape character and context of the area for the purpose of providing advice to this Inquiry.
 There is no conflict of interest in relation to this or other work I am involved with.